 Leg Cramps From Diabetes

-Seizures in diabetes mellitus: causes, symptoms, treatment
+Seizures in diabetes mellitus:

-The most common disease after cardiovascular and oncological pathologies is diabetes.
+The most common disease, after cardiovascular and oncological pathologies, is diabetes.
 According to medical statistics, about 8% of the world's population is affected by this disease, and a double growth over the next 20 years of patients diagnosed with the disease is predicted.

 In diabetes, the production of the protein hormone insulin, which is required for the processing of sugar into glucose, is significantly disturbed, which is associated with pathological processes in the pancreas.
-Hormone deficiency also causes a characteristic violation of the metabolic processes of fats, carbohydrates, proteins, as well as disturbances of water-salt and mineral balance.

 Reasons for the development of the first and second type

 There are many reasons for the development of diabetes, but basically, all of them have pathological disorders in the functioning of the glands of the endocrine system, especially the pancreas.
-There are two main types of disease, the lack of production of the hormone insulin and its immunity by other body tissues:
+There are two main types of disease: the lack of production of the hormone insulin and its immunity by other body tissues.

-2. Heredity is also a dominant factor in the diagnosis of type 2 diabetes - non-insulin-dependent (NIDDM).
+2. Heredity is also a dominant factor in the diagnosis of type 2 diabetes, non-insulin-dependent (NIDDM).
 The main reasons are the immunity of pancreatic hormones to the tissue structures of the body and the relative insufficiency of its production.
 This type of diabetes is diagnosed much more often, about 4 times.

 Signs of illness